 We aim to be a hub for connecting academics, policy makers and other experts on a national, European and international level.
 To this end we organize workshops and conferences, host visiting fellows and engage with the global community of scholars, think tankers, NGOs, policy makers, the technical community and industry that engage with issues of international cyber security.

-Dennis Broeders is Full Professor of Global Security and Technology and Senior Fellow of The Hague Program for Cyber Norms at Institute of Security and Global Affairs of Leiden University.
+Dennis Broeders is Full Professor of Global Security and Technology and Senior Fellow of The Hague Program International Cyber Security at Institute of Security and Global Affairs of Leiden University.

 Dr. Els De Busser is Assistant Professor Cyber Security Governance at the Institute of Security and Global Affairs and Principal Investigator of the Cyber Security by Integrated Design (C-SIDe) project, both at Leiden University.

-Fabio Cristiano is a post-doctoral researcher at the Institute of Security and Global Affairs at Leiden University.
+Monica Kaminska is Assistant Professor of International Security and Technology at the Institute of Security and Global Affairs at Leiden University.

-Rogier Creemers is an Assistant Professor in the Law and Governance of China at Leiden University, and an Associate Fellow of The Hague Program for Cyber Norms at the Institute of Security and Global Affairs.
+Rogier Creemers is an Assistant Professor in the Law and Governance of China at Leiden University.

-James Shires is an Assistant Professor at the Institute of Security and Global Affairs at Leiden University and an Associate Fellow with The Hague Program for Cyber Norms.
+Cristina Del Real is an Assistant Professor in Cyber Crisis at the Institute of Security and Global Affairs, Leiden University.

-Tatiana Tropina is an Assistant Professor in Cybersecurity Governance at the Institute of Security and Global Affairs at Leiden University and an Associate Fellow with The Hague Program for Cyber Norms.
+Tatiana Tropina is an Assistant Professor in Cybersecurity Governance at the Institute of Security and Global Affairs at Leiden University.

-Sophie Vériter is a doctoral researcher at the Institute of Security and Global Affairs (ISGA), Leiden University and an Associate Fellow at The Hague Program for Cyber Norms.
+Sophie Vériter is a doctoral researcher at the Institute of Security and Global Affairs, Leiden University.

-Sergei Boeke is a Non-Resident Associate Fellow of The Hague Program of Cyber Norms.
+Sergei Boeke is a Non-Resident Associate Fellow of The Hague Program on International Cyber Security

 Dr Enrico Calandro is the Co-Director of the Cybersecurity Capacity Centre for Southern Africa at the University of Cape Town and a Senior Research Associate at Research ICT Africa.